McDonnell Douglas MD-11: Handling concerns

-The MD-11's unique handling characteristics and flight control systems have contributed in a handful of accidents and incidents since the aircraft's introduction.
+The MD-11's unique handling characteristics and flight control systems have contributed in several accidents and incidents since the aircraft's introduction.
 The initial design of the slat/flap lever in the cockpit left it prone to being accidentally dislodged by a crew in flight.
 The defect has been corrected since 1992.
 In the early 2000s, Boeing improved the flight control software at the urging of the FAA to reduce the possibility of violent unintentional pitch movements.

-To improve fuel efficiency, McDonnell Douglas designed the MD-11's center of gravity to be farther aft in cruise than that of other commercial aircraft by installing a fuel-ballast tank in the horizontal stabilizer.
+To improve fuel efficiency, McDonnell Douglas designed the MD-11's center of gravity to be farther aft in cruise than that of other commercial aircraft by utilizing a fuel-ballast tank in the horizontal stabilizer.
 The tank would empty, shifting the center of gravity forward before landing.
 The design enabled a significantly smaller tailplane than the DC-10's to improve fuel efficiency, but this was found to inhibit the MD-11's stability during crosswind landings due to the reduced pitch damping.
 Furthermore, the MD-11's wings have one of the highest wing loadings of any airliner, further reducing drag and making it more comfortable during cruise.
 However, these design features, which contribute to standard landing speeds 10-20 kn faster than those of comparable aircraft, reduce the MD-11's margin for error during the takeoff and landing phases, making it more difficult to handle than the smaller DC-10.
 On several occasions, pilots tended to overcontrol the aircraft in a phenomenon known as pilot-induced oscillation as a result of the MD-11's slower but greater response to flight control inputs when compared to the DC-10.
 Several operators have introduced special training to assist crews in safely handling the MD-11's critical phases of flight.

+As of the end of 2024, the MD-11 had the highest hull loss rate of any wide-body commercial jet airliner manufactured outside of the former Soviet Union or People's Republic of China, with a rate of 3.12 per million departures.